henrikmidtiby/CropRowDetector/documentation/development.md

 5. Running CLI

-The packages install a script which can be run with `CRD`.
+The packages install a script which can be run with `crop-row-detector`.
 See

 ```
-CRD --help
+crop-row-detector --help
 ```

 For more info on how to use the CLI.